 With Enov8’s visuals, there is transparency in each release of software features, from data operations to application operations.
 Visuals ranging from test environment management, Environment Management Maturity Index, and test data management are available.
 This way, the IT leader sees visual metrics of all that concerns company products.

 Enov8 provides case studies in Asia-Pacific regions with its large bank of holistic test data.
 This tool provides test data management methods.
 With these test data management methods, IT leaders can avoid disruption or project delays caused by human error.
 They can also prevent data or personally identifiable information that isn’t guaranteed to be GDPR-compliant from being delivered.

 Make Data Compliance Your Top Priority

 Data compliance is of utmost importance in companies.
-Therefore, it should not be the last procedure before shipping a product.
-Data compliance should be at the forefront of every IT leader’s mind before and after building a product.
+It should be at the forefront of every IT leader’s mind before and after building a product.
 Security breaches can cost you the trust of your customers, and when you break this trust, you may never regain it.
 As such, IT leaders should always make data compliance a priority.

 This post was originally written by Ukpai Ugochi & Arnab Roy Chowdhury.
 Modified for re-publication by Eric Goebelbecker.

 Arnab Roy Chowdhury Arnab is a UI developer by profession and a blogging enthusiast.
 He has strong expertise in the latest UI/UX trends, project methodologies, testing, and scripting.